ImmortalMan01/mod-plugin/README.md

 `ratio` value to change the score threshold used for that category.
 If a specific ratio is not provided, the global `threshold` option is used.
 You can also define `blocked-words` for custom profanity detection.
-Any chat message containing one of these words will be muted without an API call.
-Set `use-blocked-words` to `false` to disable this list-based filter and rely solely on the OpenAI model.
+Any chat message containing one of these words will be muted without an API call. **`use-blocked-words` must be `true` for this filter to operate;** set it to `false` if you want to rely solely on the OpenAI model.
 The filter normalizes text when matching, converting Turkish letters like `ş`, `ö`, `ç`, `ğ`, `ı` and `ü` to their ASCII equivalents and removing other diacritics.
 Punctuation is converted to spaces so word boundaries are kept.